lizzy-606/pl-ipe/README.md

 PL-IPE measures whether a model can realize the correct member of an inflectional paradigm from an explicit morphosyntactic specification.
 It isolates paradigm realization from broader sentence and discourse generation.

-The task format is deliberately narrow.
-What distinguishes PL-IPE from established morphological reinflection tasks is not the format but the object and the design: it evaluates general-purpose language models in generation rather than dedicated morphological systems; it holds a fixed anchor set for repeated measurement of the same model over time; and it reports by paradigm class rather than as a single aggregate score.
-It is also one half of a pair — see below.
+This isolation is the point.
+PL-IPE is designed to be read against PL-GGE, which measures the same morphology from the opposite side — see below.

 ## What it measures